danwing/https-local-domains/draft-thomson-https-local-domains.md

 nickname using {{!DNS-SD=RFC6763}}.
 The client connects to the long name and performs a full TLS handshake and validation ({{validation}}).
 The client then connects to the short nickname and performs a full TLS handshake.
-If the same public key was presented by both TLS connections, the client SHOULD present the short name to the user.
+If the same public key was presented by both TLS connections, the client SHOULD present both the long name and short name to the user.

-To avoid the problems described in {{unique}}, the short name MUST NOT be used by clients after the TLS handshake and the server MUST terminate the TLS handshake after the Finished message by sending TLS close_notify.
+To avoid the problems described in {{unique}}, the TLS connection to the printer MUST always use the long name.
+Thus, if a user types printer.local, and the client has validated that short name as described above, the client SHOULD make the TLS connection to the long name.
+The short name MUST NOT be used by clients after the TLS handshake and the server MUST terminate the TLS handshake after the Finished message by sending TLS close_notify.

+> Discuss: we could avoid the server advertising its short name by having client simply remove remove the hash in the middle?

 # Local Domain Names {#local}

-The following domain name suffixes are considered 'local' for purposes of this document: .local ({{?RFC6762}}), .home-arpa ({{?RFC8375}}), and .internal ({{icann}}).
+The following domain name suffixes are considered 'local' for purposes of this document: .local ({{?mDNS=RFC6762}}), .home-arpa ({{?Homenet=RFC8375}}), and .internal ({{?I-D.davies-internal-tld}}).